Layouts from the User manual

 Picture courtesy of James McNeely

-Locks (eight carried as per ces instruction)
+Locks (eight carried as per CES instruction)

 Two different types of locks have been produced by Squire for the MOD Belfry and Old English, both have a Nato number and the broad arrow.